toss/slash/packages/react/use-funnel/README.md

 A funnel controller designed to manage funnel steps declaratively and explicitly, and to give you a clear view of the flow of state for your funnel.

+## Deprecation Notice

+Please note that `@toss/use-funnel` has been deprecated.
+We have transitioned to a new package, `@use-funnel`, which offers improved functionality and performance.

+### Recommended Actions:

+- Refer to the [@use-funnel](https://use-funnel.slash.page) documentation for new features and implementation details.

+Thank you for your continued support and understanding.

 ## Table of Contents

 - [Initialize](#initialize)